docpad-archive/documentation/01-start/troubleshoot.html.md

 ### I get CoffeeScript errors
 Try installing the latest version of CoffeeScript via `npm install -g coffee-script`.
 Versions 1.1.1, and 1.1.3 and up are supported.
 If you still get problems, post them in the [issue tracker](http://docpad.org/issues).

-### I get a whole bunch of permission denied errors
-DocPad handles the installation of the npm modules of it's plugins automagically, as such it needs write access to it's own directory (usually `/usr/local/lib/node_modules/docpad`).
-If you didn't follow the [recommended installation instructions](https://github.com/bevry/community/wiki/Installing-Node), you can try running `sudo chown -R $USER /usr/local` to rectify the permission problems.
-Alternatively, you can run docpad under sudo, but that probably isn't the best solution.
-If all fails, uninstall node, and re-install it using the [recommended installation instructions](/node/install).

 ### I get a whole bunch of npm / missing module/package / installation failed errors